jxnpass/jxnpass.github.io/_posts/2023-11-8-IsaiahToBOM.md

 ```

-Now instead of a vector of strings, I want to write a dataframe that has two columns: one for the Isaiah chapter, and one for the Book of Mormon chapter.
+Now instead of a vector of strings, I want to write a dataframe ```cr2``` that has two columns: one for the Isaiah chapter, and one for the Book of Mormon chapter.
 However, this extracted the entire line of text instead of the two columns.
-I will need to initialize a new dataframe and write two new for loops that 1: limits the data into two columns and 2: cleans the string objects.
+I will need to initialize a new dataframe and write two new for loops that one, limits the data into two columns and two, cleans the string objects.

 ``` py